833M0L3/NETTV/README.md

-# Bypassing/Hacking NETTV Setup box restriction to install 3rd party android apps
+# Bypassing NETTV Setup box restriction to install 3rd party android apps
 **Note : This is for educational purposes only.**

 ![Setupbox](/setupbox.jpg)